Understanding Stress and Its Physical Implications

 Prioritize Sleep Hygiene

-Good sleep is vital to managing stress.
+Good sleep is vital for managing stress.
 Sleep deprivation can worsen stress levels and create a vicious cycle.

-Establish a calming bedtime routine, reduce screen time in the hour before bed, and keep a consistent sleep schedule for better rest.
+Establish a calming bedtime routine, reduce screen time in the hour before bed, and maintain a consistent sleep schedule for better rest.

 Seek Social Support